Enhanced Learning Programmes

 An Intervention for students with very particular special needs (only available to about 1% of the school students).
 Provided the application is successful, Ongoing Resourcing Scheme, (ORS) funded students receive Teacher and Teacher Aide support through the Ministry of Education, sometimes also topped up from the school's Special Education Grant.
 Teacher Aide assistance develops independence, and socialisation rather than dependence on support.
 Hours received by each student depend on the degree of the disability but typically are in the range of 7-12 hours per week which must cover both class and break times.
 ORS referrals must be made through the SENCO.

-Quest is the name for our Gifted and Talented programme.
+Quest is the name for our Gifted and Talented pull-out enrichment programme.
 There are many possible definitions for gifted and talented.
 Our School definition is:

 SPEECH / LANGUAGE, including LLI (Language Learning Intervention) Years 1-6